How Insulated Tools Can Save Your Life: A Guide to Electrical Safety - Industrial Electrical Warehouse

 Proper Care and Maintenance of Insulated Tools:

-- Avoid exposing your tools to moisture.
+- Avoid exposing your insulated tools to moisture.

 - Steer clear of solvents and cleaners that could damage the insulating layers.